The Encyclopedia of American Songs and Musicals

-Written by Milton Ager and Jack Yellen, it had been performed for the first time by Charles King in Chasing Rainbows, a movie released in late 1929 the scenario of which puts forward the contrast between the artificial magic of the show and the stern backstage reality through the characters of a Broadway troupe on tour.
+Written by Milton Ager and Jack Yellen, it was first performed by Charles King in Chasing Rainbows, a movie released in late 1929 the scenario of which puts forward the contrast between the artificial magic of the show and the stern backstage reality through characters of a Broadway troupe on tour.

 The 20th Amendment to the Constitution is changed.
-The president-elect will take from now his official functions on January 20 and no longer March 4.
+The President-elect will take from now his official functions on January 20 instead of March 4.

-One of the first decisions of the president Franklin D. Roosevelt, and not the least, is to finish it with Prohibition.
-The sale of beer is allowed from the end of March but it will however be necessary to wait until December so that is applied the 21th Amendment legalizing alcohol.
+One of the first decisions of President Franklin D. Roosevelt, and not the least, is to finish it with Prohibition.
+The sale of beer is allowed from late March but it will however be necessary to wait until December so that is applied the 21th Amendment legalizing alcohol.
 The tone of the new presidency is nevertheless given.

-It is the beginning of a new era, regarding communication.
-President Roosevelt takes up again the famous fireside chats he took the habit on radio when he was Governor of New York.
-It is a question for him to speak directly to the citizens by dealing on air of the various current problems and offer solutions which will be discussed in the meetings.
-His broadcasts attract a considerable number of listeners and provides him a wide public support.
+It is the beginning of a new age, regarding communication.
+President Roosevelt takes up again the famous fireside chats that he was already accustomed on radio when the Governor of the New York State.
+It is a question for him to speak directly to the citizens by dealing on air thevarious current problems to offer solutions that would be discussed in the meetings.
+His broadcasts draw a substantial number of listeners and provides him a wide public support.

 It is time for him to undertake the promised reforms.
-The New Deal will constitute the basis of his politics to struggle against the disastrous effects of the crisis.
-Although he resumes measures inaugurated by former President Hoover to fight against poverty and revitalize economy such as the Buy American Act, it is especially his method which gathers the popular support.
-He knows how to learn of the blunders of his predecessor, driven by urgency and often overwhelmed by the events.
+The New Deal will constitute the basis of his politics to fight against the disastrous effects of the crisis.
+Although he resumes measures inaugurated by former President Hoover to combat poverty and revitalize economy such as the Buy American Act, it is especially his method that gathers a popular support.
+He knows how to use the blunders of his predecessor, driven by urgency and often overwhelmed by the events.

 The great year of musical movies

-2 The genre is since a moment shunned by the public when is released 42nd Street.
-Warner Brothers which don’t stop to get over a rough patch, banks its last dollars on this new musical.
+2 The genre has already been for a moment shunned by the public when is released 42nd Street.
+Warner Brothers which don’t stop to get over a rough patch, banks their last dollars on this new musical.
 Bingo!
-This time, the bet was won.
-The film attracts crowds of enthusiastic viewers excited by its "nonconformism" and audacity.
-It affirms itself as the unavoidable "musical movie" of the year while in another register, the audience fears for Fay Wray held on King Kong's giant hand.
+This time, the bet is won.
+The film draws crowds of enthusiastic viewers excited by its "nonconformism" and audacity.
+It asserts itself as the unavoidable "musical movie" of the year while in another register, the audience fears for Fay Wray held on King Kong's giant hand.

 Charles King - Happy Days are here again